Elizabeth Resolutes: Legacy

 A few Resolutes found success after their time in Elizabeth.
-Art Allison would go on to play 31 career games with the Louisville Grays in the inaugural season of the National League (baseball).
+Art Allison would go on to play 31 career games with the Louisville Grays in the inaugural season of the National League.
 Doug Allison, Art's brother and the Resolutes' primary catcher, would go on to play nearly 100 National League games.
 Workhorse pitcher Hugh Campbell, on the other hand, never again played professional baseball.

-Although Philadelphia and New York City teams occasionally played games in New Jersey to circumvent blue laws that forbade professional baseball on Sundays, the Resolutes and the 1915 Newark Peppers of the Federal League are the only "major league" teams to be based in New Jersey.
-(Note: The status of the National Association as a major league is a matter of contention among baseball historians.)
+Although Philadelphia and New York City teams occasionally played games in New Jersey to circumvent blue laws that forbade professional baseball on Sundays, the Resolutes and the 1915 Newark Peppers of the Federal League are the only major-league teams to be based in New Jersey.

-The Resolutes were the first professional baseball team in New Jersey, and the state has been home to multiple minor league and independent league teams across multiple cities since then.
+The Resolutes were the first professional baseball team in New Jersey, and the state has been home to multiple minor league and independent league teams since then.
 Even Elizabeth itself has been home to a few teams after the Resolutes, though they were all shortlived, with the last Elizabeth professional baseball team folding in 1909.

 A modern vintage baseball team took up the legacy of the Resolutes, beginning play in 2000.